T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-5.md

 You will see that `inhere/maybehere07/.file2` has all of the properties required by the task

-Run `cat inhere/maybehere07/.file2` to get the password to the next level
+Run `cat inhere/maybehere07/.file2` to get the password to the level 6